Frequently Asked Questions

-Wheels for Wellbeing recognises that the cost of e-cycles is a significant barrier to cycling for many Disabled people, which is why we are calling on the government to review the Cycle to Work scheme, increase subsidies for e-cycles and expand cycle hire provision to include a broader range of cycle types.
+Wheels for Wellbeing recognises that the cost of e-cycles is a significant barrier to cycling for many Disabled people, which is why we are campaigning for greater investment in and subsidies for e-cycles.

 Can I claim VAT relief on a non-standard cycle?

 Unfortunately, the answer to this question is not clear.